OlimzhanovUmid/BusinessCard/README.md

-# Bussiness Card
+# Business Card

-A demo Bussiness Card application using Сompose and Hilt based on modern Android tech-stacks and MVVM architecture.
+Business Card application using Compose and Hilt based on modern Android tech-stacks and MVVM architecture.
 This project is used to test newest available androidx libraries.

 ## Download